hyperledger-labs/splice/cluster/README.md

 * `cncluster info` - Display a table showing all deployed images and resource allocation settinos.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
-* `cncluster log` or `cncluster logs` - Stream the logs for the specified module running in the cluster.
-This will attempt to apply JSON log formatting, unless you specify `--raw`.n
+* `cncluster logs` - Stream the logs for the specified module running in the cluster.
+This will attempt to apply JSON log formatting, unless you specify `--raw`.
 * `cncluster ports` - Show a table of all ports exposed from the cluster, along with what is on each port.
 * `cncluster preflight` - Run the preflight check against the cluster.